August 14

 Coffee can be beneficial for different things, but it mostly depends on the case.

 Diabetologia published a study that started to cause discussion.
-The Harvard researchers did extended research that lasted about 20 years.
+The Harvard researchers did extend research that lasted about 20 years.
 In those 20 years, they tracked around 100,000 people.

 However, they only concentrated on a period of 4 years.
-The came to the discovery that people that increased their intake of coffee just by more than 1 cup on a daily basis actually ended up having 11% reduction in the risk of developing type 2 diabetes (T2D).
+They came to the discovery that people who increased their intake of coffee just by more than 1 cup daily actually ended up having an 11% reduction in the risk of developing type 2 diabetes (T2D).

-And on the other hand, people that reduced the intake of coffee on a daily basis ended up with an increased risk of developing the disease by 17 %.
+On the other hand, people who reduced their intake of coffee daily ended up with an increased risk of developing the disease by 17 %.

-It was the same for those that drank tea.
-However, why the coffee has a big impact when it comes to developing this chronic condition, is still unknown.
+It was the same for those who drank tea.
+However, why coffee has a big impact when it comes to developing this chronic condition, is still unknown.

-In fact, caffeine may not do the job here.
-Because in the short term what the caffeine does is that it actually increases the insulin and the glucose levels.
+Caffeine may not do the job here.
+In the short term what caffeine does is that it increases the insulin and the glucose levels.

 Coffee and Its Effect on Insulin and Glucose